NileshSP/ReactJsAspnetEFCodeFirstSql/README.md

 <br/>

-Once the project is build and run, a browser page would be presented with default page and  navigation options on the left as
+Once the project is build and run, a browser page would be presented with navigation options on right as

                                                     1. Home 2.
 Counter 3.
 Fetch data 4.
 Websites data
                                                                                             ^
                                                     `contains functionality related to data access from sql database`

 ![alt text](https://github.com/NileshSP/ReactJsAspnetEFCodeFirstSql/blob/master/screenshot.gif "Working example..")